jonrau1/ElectricEye/add-ons/electriceye-response/README.md

 ***WORK IN PROGRESS***

 ## Known Issues and Limitations
-- Security Hub Security Standards currently use finding that is scoped to the `AwsAccount` resource in the ASFF to roll up all results and give you a pass/fail/not available score on the control.
+- Security Hub Security Standards currently use a finding that is scoped to the `AwsAccount` resource in the ASFF to roll up all results and give you a pass/fail/not available score on the control.
 Due to this, you may encountere failures or exceptions in your CloudWatch logs from these findings.

 - As designed these playbooks will not consider any exceptions you may have.
 Please open a PR for this functionality, it may make sense to develop that as a Step Function state machine versus a Lambda function.